UCLA-RADAR-Group/radardecode/README.md

 # Task list

 - [ ] Most of this code was collected from multiple directories into a single location around 2005.
-Current versions of the programs should be integrated.
+Current versions of the programs from /pkg/aosoft/common/bin/ and elsewhere should be integrated.
 - [ ] Some of this code probably relies on version 2 of the FFTW library.
 Changes should be made to support version 3 of the FFTW library.
 - [ ] A validation procedure should be added to enable testing of new installations.